clickityKlein/Articles-NLP/README.md

 ```

 **Implementation**

-After some exploration both statistically and visually (see Analysis section below), it was time to test models
+After some exploration both statistically and visually (see Analysis section below), we
-to test some classification models.
+tested some classification models.
 The idea was to test a few different classifiers, and then run parameters through
-GridSearchCV of the best model.
+GridSearchCV for the best performing model.

 The general format of the default model testing was:
 ```